helpfulrobot/macka601-caroufredsel/README.md

 2. Visit yoursite.com/dev/build?flush=1 to rebuild the database.

 ### Manual
-1. Place this directory in the root of your SilverStripe installation, rename the folder 'CarouFredSel'.
+1. Place this directory in the root of your SilverStripe installation, rename the folder 'caroufredsel'.
 2. Visit yoursite.com/dev/build?flush=1 to rebuild the database.

 ## Usage